LOADING ...

 I was measuring the ball.

-Phyllis: Hi, I'm Phyllis Altenhaus, and I'm working with Frank Zappa on his film Uncle Meat, in Hollywood.
+Phyllis: Hi, I'm Phyllis Altenhaus, and I'm with Frank Zappa on his film Uncle Meat, in Hollywood.
 I'm a little nervous doing this 'cause it's the first time I'd even been a star in a film.
-I originally started working for Frank as his assistant editor on the film Uncle Meat, and one day we were around watching the Festival Hall shots, the rushes, and I saw Don come on the screen --Don Preston plays the monster-- and I said, "Frank, look at Don!
+I originally started working for Frank as his assistant editor on the film Uncle Meat, and one day we were sitting around watching the Festival Hall shots, the rushes, and I saw Don come on the screen --Don Preston plays the monster-- and I said, "Frank, look at Don!
 He's turning into a monster!
 I'm gonna vomit!"

 FZ: she sees him turning into a monster she has to vomit.

-Phyllis: Frank said, "That's it, that's the opening of the line, that, that, I mean, that's the opening of the picture."
+Frank said, "That's it, that's the opening of the line, that, that, I mean, that's the opening of the picture."
 I said, "Frank, I can't be in your picture, first of all, I have such a bad Brooklyn accent, I'm embarrased by the whole thing!"
 And he said, "Don't worry, you'll do it."
-So, you know, with Frank, he has a certain way about him, I mean he just people to do these things.
+So, you know, with Frank, he has a certain way about him, I mean he just gets people to do these things.

 Don: He just makes me sick when he changes a monster.

-Phyllis: Why?
-Why does he you sick?
+Why?
+Why does he make you sick?

-Don: Oh, can't you see it how, how . . . ugly it is that, being that monster?
-Oh, just, I can't stand it, I, I think I'm gonna be sick, I to vomit.
+Don: Oh, can't you see it how, how . . . ugly it is that, being that Oh, just, I can't stand it, I, I think I'm gonna be sick, I have to vomit.

-Phyllis: There's something so sexy about him.
-When he on that stage, I get so hot just looking at him drinking that, that smoke stuff, I don't know what it is.
+Phyllis: something so sexy about him.
+When he comes on that stage, I get so hot just looking at him drinking that, that smoke stuff, I don't know what it is.
 I don't even care if he turns into a monster, I love it . . .

 Oh dear!

 Phyllis: Look at that, oh him with the cape, but he doesn't, he walks away.
-It's such a hot move and he, he's so terrific when he goes back to that gong, oh, that's so nice . . .
-Boy, I no one ever finds out I love it so much, that hot monster . . . oh, ooh . . .
+It's such a hot move and he, he's so terrific when he goes back to that gong, oh, that's so . . .
+Boy, I hope no one ever finds out I love it so much, that hot monster . . . oh, ooh . . .

 FZ: She gets hot.
-And then she runs into the toilet, and she stands in front of the mirror and she makes faces to herself so she can turn into a monster.
+And then she runs into the toilet, and she stands in front of the mirror and she makes faces to so she can turn into a monster.
 Isn't it cute?
-That's right, then, when she does that, and having a fantasy that she's turning into a monster, the monster comes out of the toilet from behind her.
+That's right, then, when she does that, and she's having a fantasy that she's turning into a monster, the monster comes out of the toilet from behind her.

 Phyllis: Oh . . . a lower, please.